 We bought the highest rated electric skateboards currently available on the market and put them through a punishing array of tests to see which ones took home the top honors.
-We split our testing plan into six different metrics, and planned series of tests for each metric to assess the performance of each board and to determine their scores.
+We split our testing plan into six different metrics and planned a series of tests for each metric to assess the performance of each board and to determine their scores.
 Each board was tested in its most advanced riding mode throughout unless otherwise noted.
-In addition, the numbers we found are based on the weight of our tester — an average sized, adult male — with smaller testers causing the boards to go faster, and larger testers slowing them down, though the relative ranking will remain the same.
+In addition, the numbers we found are based on the weight of our tester — an average-sized, adult male — with smaller testers causing the boards to go faster, and larger testers slowing them down, though the relative ranking will remain the same.

 Nothing can beat that adrenaline rush of zooming down (or up!) a hill on a skateboard….at least for some people.
 We felt confident that the majority of people that want the best possible electric skateboard out there feel the need for speed, and this aspect of these products made up 25% of the total score.
 We conducted two different tests for this metric, designed to test the top speed of each board, as well as its maximum acceleration.